Ostrov (Karlovy Vary District): Economy

 From 1960, the town was known for production of trolleybuses under the Škoda brand.
 However, the production ended in 2004.

 The largest employer based in the town is Witte Access Technology, a branch of Witte Automotive.
 It produces painted door handles for automotive industry.
 The traditional industry has been the production of cardboard since 1889.
 Since 1992, the tradition has been continued by the Papos company, which employs around 150 employees.

 Transport

-The I/13 road (part of the European route E442) from Karlovy Vary to Liberec passes through the town.
+The I/13 road (part of the European route E442) from Karlovy Vary to Liberec runs through the town.

 Ostrov is located on the interregional railway line Prague–Cheb.